- This Knol is part of the Learning Greek for Beginners collection.

 eksigei —> He/She explains

 So here we meet again with another verb used in the second person: eksigeis (Eng: explain).
 That verb is used in the same way the verb “pistevo” is used: eksigo, eksigeis, eksigei, eksigoume, eksigeite, eksigoun (English: I explain, you explain, he/she explains, we explain, you explain, they explain).Besides that, please be careful to read and start memorizing the various new words you encounter in the dialogues.
 For example the word “pos” (Eng: how) should be known to you by now…

 And Socrates finally answers…

 Ftaiei => What is to be blaimed is

 den => (he) does notehei => havegnorisei => metkala => goodton eauto tou => himselfTwo new verbs here: ehei (Eng: have) and gnorisei (Eng: meet).

 Lesson Questions & Answers

 Do you have any comments or questions?
 Please post here as comments and I will get back to you!

-In case you need any assistance in translating something to or from Greek, contact me directly via email at email@example.com or via comments in the bottom of the page.
+In case you need any assistance in translating something to or from Greek, contact us directly via email or via comments in the bottom of the page.